Hibbertia puberula subsp. extensa R.T.Mill. APNI*

 Flowering: Flowers October, November (March, April).

-Distribution and occurrence: Grows often in shallow soil on rock shelves or localized in upland swamps with heath on upper headwaters of the Georges River and in rockplate heath on the Wangandery Tableland, Central Coast of New South Wales.
+Distribution and occurrence: Grows in shallow soil on rock shelves or localized in upland swamps with heath on upper headwaters of the Georges River and in rockplate heath on the Wanganderry Tableland.
+Also known from a single specimen near Mellong which was collected in 2022.

 NSW subdivisions: CC

-Apparently rare and localized.
-In spite of their often isolated occurrence very little variation was observed in the material examined.
+Rare and localized.
 The specimens from south of Appin had usually 6 stamens, whereas several flowers from the Wangandery Tableland had 7.

 Taxon concept: Toelken, H.R. & Miller R.T.
 (2012)